-2. Provide \$70,000 Year Two Funding for SCKLS E-book Matching Grants
+2. Provide \$70,000 Year Three Funding for SCKLS E-book Grants

-The source for Year Two of the E-book Matching Grant program will be \$70,000 from the 2013 SCKLS General Fund Service Contingency Line Item.
-SCKLS needs to continue to position itself on behalf of its member libraries to help meet the need for e-books in a cost-effective manner.
-Consequently, in addition to supporting local and state e-book programs, SCKLS will continue to look for options for member libraries to meet the demand for e-books in our regional service area.
-E-book Matching grant guidelines will be announced and available May 1, 2011 using the SCKLS list-serv and website.
+The source of funding for Year Three of the E-book Grant program will be \$70,000 from the new 2014 SCKLS General Fund Grants--E-Books line item.
+SCKLS will continue to position itself on behalf of its member libraries to help meet local needs for e-books in a cost-effective manner.
+SCKLS established E-book Grants in 2012.